radiomix/backup-instance-to-ebs/README.md

 **User input may be required**.

 ###**Step 2** `register-ebs.sh`
+**This step could be performed on a regular basis**.
-This step bundles the prepared instance and registers it as an EBS backed AMI.
+It bundles the prepared instance and registers it as an EBS backed AMI.
 We rely on the Instance to be prepared as in **Step 1** and check the bundle parameters by script `register-ebs.sh`.
 We bundle and unbundle the Instance backed AMI ont an attached snapshot volume and register a snapshot and an EBS backed AMI.